Vale of TearsGrief that Inspires Creativity

 Abbess Hilda of Whitby, 7th century

-People and situations often come vividly to mind when I am writing.
+People and situations likewise come vividly to mind when I am writing.
 I rarely feel so at one with my calling as when mind and spirit are working in tandem in such ways.
 Almost without pausing I lift them to the Lord.
 If I am too busy to pray in detail at the time, I make a note of the burden and return to it when I am less pressed.

 Reflect and Pray